-The cathedral has also been waiting on a licence to continue with the construction of the project, which has now been granted, but they must also wait for the approval of urban planning to be able to continue with building some of the spires.
+The cathedral has also been to continue with the construction of the project, which has now been granted, but they must also wait for the approval of urban planning to be able to continue with building some of the spires.

 Gaudi famously said “my client (God) is not in a hurry”, which is lucky, since it is still unlikely to be completed until 2026, 100 years after Gaudi’s death.

-There is a huge variety of different businesses in the construction industry, whether you are a small builder or a large contractor your business will need comprehensive business insurance to cover the work that you do and protect your livelihood.
+There is a huge variety of different businesses in the construction industry, whether you are a small or a large your business will need comprehensive to cover the work that you do and protect your livelihood.

 At Premierline, our insurance experts will assess your business’ needs and work with some of the most well-known UK insurers to find the right business insurance quotes for you at a competitive price.
 Get in touch with one of our insurance advisors for a no obligation quote.